What is the Dual Career Program (DCP)?

 Will I be given preferential treatment for positions at Bucknell?

 The DCP does not compromise the normal recruitment process.
 The fact that you are the spouse/partner of a faculty or staff member does not guarantee you a position at Bucknell.
-Departments across campus seek to hire the best, most qualified candidates for their open positions, by using a consistent and robust search process facilitated through Jobs at Bucknell.
+Departments across campus seek to hire the best, most qualified candidates for their open positions, by using a consistent and robust search process.
 If you do receive an offer for a Bucknell position, you will have the satisfaction of knowing that you were selected because you had the necessary knowledge, skills and experience required, and were, indeed, the best person for the job.

 What is the typical process for getting hired at the University?